Insertion Based Sequence Generation with Learnable Order Dynamics: Variable Length Sequence Generation

 \subsection{Training}

-The training objective, illustrated on the right side of \Cref{fig:insertion-unmasking-time-distribution} can be derived using projected rate matching (Appendix~\ref{app:dfm:projected_rate_matching}), and is given by the unmasking and insertion loss as follows:

-where the expectation is over $t\sim \mathcal{U}(0,1)$, $z_1\sim p_{\text{data}}$, $z_t\sim p_{t|z_1}^{\phi}$, and $x_t = \rmdrop(z_t)$.
+The training objective, illustrated on the right side of \Cref{fig:insertion-unmasking-time-distribution} can be derived using projected rate matching (Appendix~\ref{app:dfm:projected_rate_matching}), and is given by the unmasking and insertion loss as follows: \begingroup \endgroup where the expectation is over $t\sim \mathcal{U}(0,1)$, $z_1\sim p_{\text{data}}$, $z_t\sim p_{t|z_1}^{\phi}$, and $x_t = \rmdrop(z_t)$.
 The Bregman divergence $D_{\psi}$ is computed using the negative entropy function $\psi(r) = \sum_k r_k \log r_k$.
 We provide a step-by-step derivation of the training objective in Appendix~\ref{app:loss-fn-derivation}.
-Furthermore, \cref{prop:projected_rate_matching_terminal_kl} in Appendix~\ref{app:dfm:projected_rate_matching} shows that using the standard argument of using KL-divergence between CTMC path measures, followed by the data processing inequality, this loss maximizes a lower bound on the data log-likelihood under the generator. \begin{remark} For the case of fixed $\phi$ such that $a^{i, \phi}_{*}=b^{i, \phi}_{*}=1$ for all $i$, the Bregman divergence $D(\lambda_{\unmask}^{\phi}, \lambda_{\unmask}^{\theta})$ becomes zero, and we obtain the loss equivalent to FlexMDM \citep{kimAnyOrderFlexibleLength2025} written in terms of rates instead of posterior probabilities.
-Therefore, we call our method LFlexMDM, where L stands for learnable order dynamics. \end{remark} \begin{remark}[Schedule regularization] Since both the generator and target rates are trainable, they can take extreme values creating numerical degeneracy in the training.
-To discourage such degenerate schedules, we add a schedule regularization term as described in Appendix~\ref{sec:schedule-regularization}. \end{remark}
+Furthermore, \cref{prop:projected_rate_matching_terminal_kl} in Appendix~\ref{app:dfm:projected_rate_matching} shows that using the standard argument of using KL-divergence between CTMC path measures, followed by the data processing inequality, this loss maximizes a lower bound on the data log-likelihood under the generator. \begingroup \makeatletter \th@remark{ \thm@headfont{\itshape} \normalfont \thm@preskip=4pt \thm@postskip=4pt } \makeatother \begin{remark} For the case of fixed $\phi$ such that $a^{i, \phi}_{*}=b^{i, \phi}_{*}=1$ for all $i$, the Bregman divergence $D(\lambda_{\unmask}^{\phi}, \lambda_{\unmask}^{\theta})$ becomes zero, and we obtain the loss equivalent to FlexMDM \citep{kimAnyOrderFlexibleLength2025} written in terms of rates instead of posterior probabilities.
+Therefore, we call our method \OursShort{}, where L stands for learnable order dynamics. \end{remark} \begin{remark}[Schedule regularization] Since both the generator and target rates are trainable, they can take extreme values creating numerical degeneracy in the training.
+To discourage such degenerate schedules, we add a schedule regularization term as described in Appendix~\ref{sec:schedule-regularization}. \end{remark} \endgroup